 Political diplomacy officer

-Having decided on a career track, the next step is to register for the Foreign Service Officer Test.
-The test involves a rigorous selection process that comprises a written test followed by submission of a personal narrative, and an oral interview.
+When deciding on a career track, the next step is registering for the Foreign Service Officer Test.
+The test involves a rigorous selection process that comprises a written test followed by submitting a personal narrative and an oral interview.

-The oral interview is a 1-day test that includes role-playing exercises to assess the suitability of a job applicant for the role based on the following parameters that make one a successful Foreign Service Officer.
+The oral interview is a one-day test that includes role-playing exercises to assess the suitability of a job applicant.
+It is based on the following parameters making a successful Foreign Service Officer.

 Initiative and leadership